 15. Director Norton stated that he received a communication from the Ethics and Elections Committee (E&E) Chairman McIntyre that the committee had some questions for him.
 As the Committee is a subset of the Board of Directors, he requested that the questions be asked at this time so that the full Board could understand the questions and his responses.
 Chairman McIntyre indicated that the practice has been that the E&E process is a confidential process to protect the deliberations of the committee and the interest of the party being investigated.
 The findings of the committee may be that the party did nothing wrong and displaying such information would be inappropriate.
 Director McIntyre concluded by stating that the Board meeting was not the time nor the place for such a discussion.

 16. Director Luetzelschwab discussed the plans of the EMC Committee.
-He discussed the Short-Wave Modernization Coalition and stated that it was heading in the right direction.
+He discussed the Short-Wave Modernization Coalition and stated that it was not heading in the right direction.
 He discussed the input from members, and non-members, regarding noise issues.
 Director Luetzelschwab then entertained questions.

 17. Director Luetzelschwab discussed the Historical Committee report.
 He commented on what is being referred to as “managing software”.
 The Committee is working on a way to maintain access and control over older software so as not to lose the value the software holds.
 He explained that this would be a volunteer effort and the first step of the plan would be to find these volunteers to help with software and capture the programs with and without source code.
 Director Luetzelschwab then entertained questions and comments.